KiDS-WL/onepower/INSTALLATION.rst

     pip install onepower

 This will install all uninstalled dependencies (see previous section).
-Alternatively, for the very bleeding edge, install from the master branch of the repo
+Alternatively, for the very bleeding edge, install from the main branch of the repo

 .. code-block:: bash